VikhilP/QA-Python-Project/README.md

 What was not tested:

 - 1 user story, this is due to not being able to create that feature yet. this would be the adding a favourite game feature.
 - Update series, i had encounterd a bug late in development. this rendered me unable to fix during this sprint and had to be left incomplete. since i was able to still have an update game feature, i was sure i could still hit the MVP and move on to more important tests.
-This is the one test i regret could not be inside the scope of the project
+This is the one test i regret could not be inside the scope of the project.
+However, upon using a Local server, the had fixed itself.
+This means that an issue lies somewhere in the mysql server constraint rules being different to the local SQLite rules.
+This means in testing environments, the program works, but oneline cloud servers cause an issue.

 # Front End